paulkannan/Serverless-Intelligent-Document-Processing/README.md

 **Overview**

-This architecture aims to identify valid Indian ID cards from uploaded documents.
-The system supports only .jpg, .jpeg, and .png file formats.
-If any other document types are uploaded, they will not be processed.
+This architecture is designed to provide a serverless, efficient, and automated solution for identifying valid Indian ID cards from uploaded documents into S3 but also supports API call through API Gateway.
+The application supports identification and validation of Aadhaar, Indian Driving License, Indian Passport and Permanent Account Number in .jpg, .jpeg, and .png file formats only.
+If any other document types are uploaded, they will not be processed and will be moved to invalid docs bucket.
 The workflow comprises three main phases: Image Validation, Data Extraction, and PII Entity Identification, followed by document categorization into valid and invalid ID cards.
 A notification is sent to end users through Amazon SNS, and the data is forwarded to Amazon SQS for consumption by end user applications.

 **Workflow**
-**Image Validation (Rekognition):**
+**Image Validation (Amazon Rekognition):**
 Uploaded documents are first checked for the presence of specific elements, such as faces, QR codes, images, and documents.
-If any of these elements are detected, the document is passed to the next phase, Data Extraction (Textract).
+If these elements are detected, the document is passed to the next phase, Data Extraction (Textract).
 Documents lacking these elements are categorized as invalid and sent to the "Invalid ID Bucket."

-**Data Extraction (Textract):**
+**Data Extraction (Amazon Textract):**
 In this phase, Textract is used to perform text extraction from the documents.
 Extracted text is then processed by Amazon Comprehend to identify known Personally Identifiable Information (PII) entity types.
-Comprehend calculates a confidence score for each identified entity, with a threshold set at 50%.
+Amazon Comprehend calculates a confidence score for each identified entity, with a threshold set at 50%.

 **Categorization (Valid/Invalid):**
 Documents with a high confidence score for known PII entities are categorized as valid ID cards and sent to the "Valid ID Bucket."